solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 **APPLIES TO**: Azure Database for PostgreSQL - Flexible Server

 The `azure_ai` extension adds the ability to leverage [large language models](https://learn.microsoft.com/training/modules/fundamentals-generative-ai/3-language%20models) (LLMs) and build [generative AI](https://learn.microsoft.com/training/paths/introduction-generative-ai/) applications within an Azure Database for PostgreSQL - Flexible Server database by integrating the power of [Azure AI services](https://learn.microsoft.com/azure/ai-services/what-are-ai-services).
-Generative AI is a form of artificial intelligence in which LLMs are trained to generate new original content based on natural language input.
-By adding these capabilities to a database, generative AI enables natural language queries to return appropriate responses in a variety of formats such as natural language, images, or code.
+Generative AI is a form of artificial intelligence in which LLMs are trained to generate original content based on natural language input.
+Using the `azure_ai` extension allows you to take advantage of generative AI's natural language query processing capabilities directly from the database.

 This tutorial showcases how to add rich AI capabilities to an Azure Database for PostgreSQL - Flexible Server using the `azure_ai` extension.
 It covers integrating both [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) into your database using the extension.